Technology-for-the-Poorest-Billion/2024-IMMI/interim/README.md

 ### Zi Cai (zc348)
 - Fully comprehended IMMI's prediction algorithm
 - Reimplemented the algorithm in Python.
 This allows for insights into the theory behind the code and forces one to consider all possible deviations during usage
-- Research into alternative prediction algorithms (time series e.g. ARMA and ML e.g. CNN)
+- Research into alternative prediction algorithms (e.g. ARMA, LSTM)

 ## Issues and Steps to Solution
 Prediction algorithm development